-Pick up the HX8911/99 and the White body is complimented by a pale Blue colour Sonicare call Iridescent.
+Pick up the HX8911/99 and the White body is complemented by a pale Blue color Sonicare call Iridescent.

 The shape of the brush handle is not quite a perfect cylinder, there is a slight squaring to it that gives a bit of strength and grip to the handle.